nevolua/Browser-Utility-Suite/README.md

 # Overview

-A sophisticated JavaScript-based toolkit.
-This versatile script, deployable as a bookmarklet or via the browser console, offers a comprehensive set of pen-testing tools, browser vulnerability assessment features, and productivity enhancements.
-The script generates an intuitive UI overlay within the active browser tab, providing streamlined access to its diverse functionalities.
-Ideal for security auditing, web application testing, and exploring browser capabilities in a controlled environment. (this script was originally created to test vulnerabilities of securly and other school device monitoring software)
+A JavaScript-based toolkit for web security testing and browser exploration.
+Deployable as a bookmarklet or via console, it offers pen-testing tools, vulnerability assessments, and productivity features.
+The script creates a user-friendly UI overlay for easy access to its functions.
+Originally designed to test vulnerabilities in school device monitoring software like Securly.
+Suitable for security audits, web application testing, and exploring browser capabilities in controlled environments.

 ## OFFICIAL DISCLAIMER